KonH/LeaderboardService/README.md

 ### Games and users setup

-Every user have permissions, which is game separated (or, if game is not specified, apply to all games).
+Every user has permissions, which is game separated (or, if game is not specified, apply to all games).
 If you need to add new game, add new user with minimal permissions to it.

 ## Service Settings